girlscript/winter-of-contributing/JavaScript/Topics/Async_Await/README.md

 is resolved with its value.

 So, Returning Promises with Async Keyword:
-When we append the keyword ìasyncî to the function, this function returns the Promise by default on execution.
+When we append the keyword ‚Äúasync‚Äù to the function, this function returns the Promise by default on execution.
 Async keyword provides extra information to the user of the function:
 1. The function contains some Asynchronous Execution
 2. The returned value will be the Resolved Value for the Promise.